-If there’s one good thing that’s come out of this pandemic, it’s the widespread recognition of the importance of healthy immune function.
+If there’s one good thing that’s come out of this pandemic, it’s the widespread recognition of the importance of healthy immune system function.
 By no means does this imply that the immune system didn’t play a critical before, but it has now become painfully obvious.
 Never before have we been faced with such a virulent and deadly global pandemic for which there is no known cure.
-To put it plainly, your only defense against COVID-19 infection is strong immunity and some good old common sense.
+To put it plainly, your only defense against COVID-19 infection is a strong immune system and some good old common sense.
 If you’re well-endowed with the latter, you might be looking for ways to boost the former.
-Unfortunately, there are no shortcuts and immune boosting benefits are accrued over time.
+Unfortunately, there are no shortcuts and improved immune benefits are accrued over time.
 This said, it would make sense to start accruing those benefits now and the simplest strategy would be meditation.
 That common sense should be making you suspicious and skeptical now, but we’re not kidding.
-Read on, and you’ll find out how meditation helps boost immunity.
+Read on, and you’ll find out how meditation boosts immunity.

 Meditation And Immune System